Early Years Foundation Stage

 As the children progress through the Reception year more adult initiated activities are introduced to prepare them for their transition into Year 1.

-We use an on-line Learning Journey called ‘Evidence for Learning’ to capture your child’s learning and share some of the exciting experiences they have with us.
+We use Class Dojo to capture your child’s learning and share some of the exciting experiences they have with us.
 Over time it will tell a story about your child such as; their learning, friends and the activities they enjoy sharing with others.
 The EYFS team observe each child because it helps us to understand and support their individual well-being and development.
-All parents have access to their child’s secure page.
+All parents have access to their child’s secure portfolio.

 Our relationship with parents or carers is fundamental to our work in the EYFS.
 Staff are always available in the playground before and after school and more personal individual parental meetings can be arranged after school if and when appropriate.
 We nurture an environment of open communication and accessibility so that children can enjoy their Reception year to the full.